opendcs/opendcs/docs/source/lrgs-userguide.rst

    enabling you to run Java programs.

-   LRGS Local Readout Ground Station – This is a freely available, open-source system for receiving environmental data via DOMSAT.
+   LRGS Local Readout Ground Station – This is a freely available, open-source system for receiving environmental data via DAMS-NT protocol, HRIT, and other methods.

    NESDIS National Environmental Satellite Data Information Service – This is the division of NOAA that operates the GOES spacecraft and